Bull flag breakout pushes Avalanche toward $80 as AVAX price hits another record high By Cointelegraph - Up News Info

 Bull flag breakout pushes Avalanche toward $80 as AVAX price hits another record high

-Avalanche (AVAX) looks poised to hit $80 as per a classic technical pattern after hitting a new high of over $65 on Sept.
+Avalanche’s AVAX token looks poised to hit $80, as per a classic technical pattern, after hitting a new high of over $65 on Sept.
 12.

-Dubbed as “Bull Flag,” the structure emerges as a brief sideways/downward trend following a strong price move higher.
-As a result, Bull Flags tend to look like downward sloping channels, represented by two parallel trendlines that trap the price action.
+Dubbed as a “bull flag,” the structure emerges as a brief sideways/downward trend following a strong price move higher.
+As a result, bull flags tend to look like downward sloping channels, represented by two parallel trendlines that trap the price action.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.